changmason/tmsind/README.md

 ### Build the project

   1. Clone and `cd` to the project
-  2. Run command `bundle install` to install ruby dependencies
+  2. Run command `bundle install --without production` to install ruby dependencies
   3. Run command `yarn install` to install js dependencies
   4. Run command `rails db:create` to create the database
   5. Run command `rails db:migrate` to create the tables